robomq/robomq.io/docs/one-one.md

 The same as producer, consumer needs to first connect to [robomq.io](http://www.robomq.io) broker.

 Then consumer will declare a queue.
 By default, the queue will be bound to the default exchange with the same binding key as its name.
 The fourth parameter auto-delete is true.
-That means after all consumers have finished consuming it, the queue will we deleted by broker.
+That means after all consumers have finished consuming it, the queue will be deleted by broker.

 	channel.queueDeclare(queueName, false, false, true, null);